 Intercollegiate Ethics Bowl

 Intercollegiate Ethics Bowl (IEB) is the arm of the Association of Practical and Professional Ethics (APPE) responsible for organizing regional and national competition each year.
-Regionals are held around the U.S. and colleges and universities self-select which regional they’ll participate in.
+Regionals are held around the U.S., and colleges and universities self-select which regional they’ll participate in.
 If a school wins a bid to nationals due to their regional performance, they head to the annual APPE conference/workshop to compete with other bid winners.
 The University of Nebraska has sent teams to national competition twice since the inception of the UNL Ethics Bowl Team in 2011.

 Of course, as the saying goes, ‘Winning isn’t everything.’
 That certainly rings true in the case of participating in ethics bowl.
-The work individual team members due to prepare themselves and the team for competition significantly develops their skills at critical and moral reasoning as well as their abilities to speak and reason publicly with an interested community.
-In particular, members can expect to (a) sharpen their intellect, (b) develop their interrogative and contrarian dispositions, (c) deepen their interest in exploring and analyzing complex situations and concepts as well as their ability to do so, and (d) cultivate the virtue of epistemic humility.
-Hence, win or lose in competition participants efforts are meaningfully rewarded.
+Preparing for competition significantly develops critical and moral reasoning skills as well as their abilities to speak and reason publicly with an interested community.

 picture of current team member Mary-kate Boyle